flame-engine/flame/doc/bridge_packages/flame_bloc/bloc_components.md

 ## FlameBlocProvider

 FlameBlocProvider is a Component which creates and provides a bloc to its children.
-The bloc will only live while this component is alive.It is used as a dependency injection (DI) widget so that a single instance of a bloc can be provided to multiple Components within a subtree.
+The bloc will only live while this component is alive.
+It is used as a dependency injection (DI) widget so that a single instance of a bloc can be provided to multiple Components within a subtree.

 FlameBlocProvider should be used to create new blocs which will be made available to the rest of the